open-telemetry/opentelemetry-dotnet/RELEASING.md

 6.Validate using MyGet packages.
 Basic sanity checks :)

-7.From the above build, get the artifacts from the drop, which has all the nuget packages.
+7.From the above build, get the artifacts from the drop, which has all the NuGet packages.

-8.Copy all the nuget files and symbols into a local folder.
+8.Copy all the NuGet files and symbols into a local folder.

 9.Download latest [nuget.exe](https://www.nuget.org/downloads).